-McKinley is unique in that we supplement the core curriculum with additional enrichment in science, visual arts, theater, music, physical education, library, and gardening for all students.
-It is McKinley's goal to engage students in learning, foster students' talents and interests, and to promote critical thinking and creativity.
+Our school site focus is on social emotional learning using the Responsive Classroom teaching and learning approach.
+We are also focused on building our best practices in mathematics.
+We supplement the core curriculum with additional enrichment in science, visual arts, theater, music, physical education, library, and gardening for all students.y.

-Here at McKinley we also focus on students' social-emotional development.
+Here at Franklin we are focused on students' social-emotional development.
 Teachers teach behavioral skills with the goal of preparing the next generation of lifelong learners to be positive members of the community and the world.
-Our Positive Behavior Intervention and Support Model (PBIS) incorporates Responsive Classroom techniques, Restorative Justice, Morning/Community Meetings, Mindfulness, and explicit social skills instruction through the Second Step curriculum.
-McKinley behavior is guided by our PRIDE Philosophy, Character Counts Pillars of Character, Five for Success school rules, and Olweus Anti-Bullying rules and program.
+We incorporate Responsive Classroom techniques, Restorative Justice, Morning/Community Meetings, and Mindfulness.

-McKinley believes that parent engagement positively impacts the success of the students and the school.
+Franklin believes that parent engagement positively impacts the success of the students and the school.
 Therefore, the school has a variety of family events that connect students to school, bring families and staff together, and create a fun and positive environment for all.
-McKinley also has numerous school-home communication methods, and offers a variety of volunteer, committee, and leadership opportunities for family members.
-McKinley parents are proud to model PRIDE for our students, and promote a positive school culture and climate for our children.
+Franklin also has numerous school-home communication methods, and offers a variety of volunteer, committee, and leadership opportunities for family members.